Low Spreads Forex Brokers

 Understanding Spreads in Forex Trading

-A spread is the difference between the bid price (the price at which a currency can be sold) and the ask price (the price at which it can be purchased).
-This difference is one of the primary ways forex brokers earn money.
-The tighter the spread, the less it costs traders to execute their orders, making low-spread brokers especially attractive for active traders.
+A spread is the difference between the bid price (the price at which a currency can be sold) and the ask price (the price at which it can be bought).
+This difference is one of the primary ways by which forex brokers earn money.
+The tighter the spread, the less it costs traders to execute orders, making low-spread brokers especially attractive for active traders.

 Importance of Low Spread Forex Brokers